-As I imagine is quite typical for British readers of a certain age, my first encounter with Jane Austen was via the iconic BBC television version of Pride and Prejudice starring Colin Firth and Jennifer Ehle.
-When I turned to its source material I was delighted to find the book just as witty, clever, and engaging – if not more.
-Austen is adored for her sharp social commentary, and her vivid, complex characters and all of her work, from the satirical to the romantic, has something to entertain and enchant.
+As I imagine is fairly typical for British readers of a certain age, my first encounter with Jane Austen was via the iconic BBC television version of Pride and Prejudice starring Colin Firth and Jennifer Ehle.
+But when I eventually turned to its source material I was delighted to find the book just as witty, clever, and engaging – and easy to read despite being written over 200 years ago.
+Yet, Austen is adored to this day for her sharp social commentary, and her vivid, complex characters, creating novels that continue to entertain and enchant.

 Bonus Reading: While these are Austen’s full, completed novels, she also wrote a lot of marginalia and other vignettes, as well as a short novel Austen never submitted for publication.
-Now available as Lady Susan, it’s a darkly funny story of a beautiful widow in her 30s who enjoys toying with men for her own entertainment, and what happens when she descends on her brother and sister in law with her teenage daughter in tow.
+Available as a little clothbound classic form as Lady Susan, it’s a darkly funny story of a beautiful widow in her thirties who enjoys toying with men for her own entertainment, and what happens when she descends on her brother and sister-in-law with her teenage daughter in tow.
 Or there’s Love and Friendship, a novel Austen wrote when she was fourteen.
-Thought to have been written to entertain her family, it’s a parody of romantic novels and it’s fascinating to be able to see the start of her sparkly wit and disdain for romantic cliches.
+Thought to have been written to entertain her family, it’s a parody of romantic novels and it’s fascinating to be able to see the beginnings of her sparkly wit and disdain for romantic cliches.